 Campus Community Partnership Foundation (C2P)

 Sue Sehgal is the Founder and President of C2P and a New York Times bestselling author.
-She has a Ph.D. in Psychology and has taught in the university for over 20 years and has served as commissioner for the Georgia Professional Standards Commission.
+She has a Ph.D. in Psychology, has taught in the university for over 20 years and has served as Commissioner for the Georgia Professional Standards Commission.
 She serves on the President's Advisory Council at Oglethorpe University.
-She is the author of a children’s book A Bucket of Blessings published by Simon and Schuster.
+She is an author of two children’s books published by Simon and Schuster.